 - How do I pay my fines?

 Cash and check payments are accepted at the Circulation Desk.
-Credit and Debit cards are accepted online.
-Paying fines using your debit or credit card
+Credit and debit cards are accepted online only.

 - Login to your account.

 - In Account Summary, click on “Pay Fines” to pay all fines OR select the charges that you wish to pay and click on the “Pay Selected Fines” button.

 - Complete all of the relevant information and click Next.

 - Review the amount, and click “Submit Payment”.